-- Learning intention and success criteria are clearly communicated to students in every lesson/series of lessons (class observations by head teachers / mentors).
+- Learning intention and success criteria are clearly communicated to students in every lesson/ series of lessons (class observations by head teachers / mentors).
 Study guidelines need to be used more effectively to help students assess their learning and be used by the teacher as AFL.
-Emphasis on the use of success criteria and linking this back to the learning intentions by all teachers in Primary and High School. - Teachers are recording evidence of learning in all programs, thoroughly evaluating and modifying programs.
+Emphasis on the use of success criteria and linking this back to the learning intentions by all teachers in Primary and High School.
+Teachers are recording evidence of learning in all programs, thoroughly evaluating and modifying programs.
 Coordinators follow up evidence of student centred instruction and student growth through observations and student sample collection.
 AAL has been included in teacher summaries and feedback is being provided to teachers Teachers engage in inquiry learning, share & reflect on this and implement it in their lessons.
 Follow up of Inquiry training and Head Teachers to observe at least one Inquiry lesson per semester.
 Teacher showcases done during staff meetings - Increased training and collaborative and modelled learning amongst staff.
 Teachers need to be showcasing the work they do in order to improve consistency across year groups.
 Moodle platform needs to be used more often Student Wellbeing An improvement in follow up behaviour to decrease the amount of behaviour incident reports submitted to school welfare team.
-Review student behaviour at least once a term by the school welfareg team Students to self-monitor their behaviour and take ownership of their decisions Improved follow up of behaviour at teacher and welfare level to decrease the Social skills related to areas that need improvement.
-Proactive RBM strategies by teachers and welfare officers.
-Tracking of data to be improved.
-Teachers to be trained through advisor meetings to complete the modules in order for more effective implementation.
-Data collection of resolution time and other discipline related statistics.
-To use study programs to improve student engagement in the classroom Surveys to show amount of resolution times given to students the classroom Surveys to show what students want to see in the classroom and for their welfare.
+Review student behaviour at least once a term by the school welfareg team Students to self-monitor their behaviour and take ownership of their decisions Improved follow up of behaviour at teacher and welfare level to decrease the amount of resolution times given to students

 Greater sense of belonging to the school that is ongoing and sustained after leaving the school linked to Islamic ethos An intrinsic sense of self awareness.
 Implementation of Social and Emotional Learning Program in the high school through year advisors.
 SRC Acts of Kindness cards to be given out and followed up by the SRC students.
 Kindness cards displayed on a wall in the school corridor.
 Parent Partnership - Enhanced parental engagement in student learning.
 Re-begin workshops and P&C meetings Put more strategy driven posts / blogs on social media to increase interest.
 More parent invitations into classrooms.
 Leadership Training of student leaders.
 Upskilling students for career and community leadership.
 A higher quality of instructional leadership.
 SRC training and implementation of skills that they may use in future.
 Motivational speakers and incursions.
 Training of HOD and mentor teachers School Marketing plan has been formulated.
-Implementation of the Marketing plan to be followed up.
+Implementation of the Marketing plan to be